By Zayan Farooq • Updated: Jan 26, 2026

 Then smartphones arrived, and suddenly we had full QWERTY keyboards at our fingertips.
 But even with better keyboards, we still made plenty of mistakes.
 Autocorrect became both our savior and the source of embarrassing mishaps.
 How many professional messages have been derailed by an autocorrect fail?
 Too many to count!

-Now we're in the era of AI keyboard apps that don't just correct typos—they understand context, suggest appropriate responses, and even adjust tone.
-The evolution hasn't just been about technology; it's changed our expectations of what professional communication should look like, even on mobile devices.
+By 2026, we're living in the golden age of AI keyboard apps that don't just correct typos—they understand context, suggest appropriate responses, and even adjust tone based on who you're messaging.
+These tools have become so sophisticated that they can detect whether you're texting your manager versus your colleague and adjust their suggestions accordingly.
+The evolution hasn't just been about technology; it's fundamentally changed our expectations of what professional communication should look like, even on mobile devices.

 What used to be acceptable only in casual contexts is now expected to maintain a level of professionalism previously reserved for formal letters and emails.
 As one user put it, "I used to save my proper writing for emails, but now I find myself being just as careful with my texts and messages because the tools make it so easy."